 02 of 07

 Benjamin Moore's Revere Pewter could be their most popular neutral.
 This is the ideal greige for so many different spaces.
 While Revere Pewter is part of Benjamin Moore's Historical Collection, it is right at home with the contemporary and transitional decor.

 Revere Pewter has almost a chameleon quality, taking on different personalities of any room it graces.
 Be sure to sample this color in any room you're considering it, as it's been known to appear darker than expected in some spaces.

 03 of 07

-If you're looking for an ethereal and beachy blue, Harbor Fog may be the perfect choice.
+If you're looking for an ethereal and beachy blue, Harbor Fog may be a perfect choice.
 More complex than a simple baby blue, Harbor Fog has just the right touch of muted color to keep it from being too precious.
 Paired with white and pale greige, this makes an outstanding beach-inspired palette.
 For a more contemporary look, try pairing Harbor Fog with navy blue and white, with stainless steel accents.

 04 of 07